Camp FAQs

 How safe is camp?

-The well-being and safety of campers and staff is our top priority.
-As an OCA accredited camp, we follow high standards for:
+The well-being and safety of campers and staff has always been a top priority.
+As an OCA accredited camp, Rainbow Camp® has followed high standards for:

 • Staff training and supervision